johannaleal/readme-generator/readme.md

 4. Make sure that the following files exist in your application folder:
 >- index.js
 >- .gitignore
+5. The .gitmore file should contain the following:
+    >node_modules/

+    >.DS_Store/

 ## Usage
 To run this app, open the console in the directory where the index.js file is and run the following command: